Dean of Students

 Student Conduct and Community Standards

 The Office of Student Conduct and Community Standards protects the rights, health, safety, and well-being of every member of the university community while promoting the educational objectives of the university.
-The program handles complaints related to academics made against students by other students and by faculty or staff members.
+All students are held responsible to the community standards in the UO’s student conduct code.
+The conduct code may be viewed in full by visiting the dean's website.

 Substance Abuse Prevention and Student Success